history-lab/archiving-digital-records/README.md

-# Archiving Digital Records -
+# Archiving Digital Records
-Course materials for the Summer '23 Archiving Digital Records track of Archives as Data
+Course materials from the 2023 & 2024 Archiving Digital Records track of the Archives as Data Summer Institute.